 Copilot (Microsoft) – recommended

-ChatGPT 4o-versions (OpenAI)
+ChatGPT 4o-version onwards (OpenAI)

 Gemini (Google)